mariadb-edwardstoever/SSL_for_Mariadb/README.md

 ### Notes by Edward Stoever for Mariadb Support
 Created February, 2025

+# THIS PROJECT SHOULD BE READY BY FEBRUARY 22, 2024

 ##### ATTENTION ######
 ```
 It is assumed you have a basic knowledge of Linux system administration.